 The American Statistical Association Advisory Committee

-EIA's Energy Conference brings together thought leaders from industry, government, and academia to discuss current and future challenges facing energy markets and policymakers.
-The conference attracts U.S. and international attendees with presentations and round-table discussions featuring Dr. Steven Chu, Secretary of Energy, Dr. Lawrence H. Summers, former Director of the National Economic Council, Lisa P. Jackson, Administrator, U.S. Environmental Protection Agency, and many other distinguished speakers.
+EIA's Annual Energy Conference brings together thought leaders from industry, government, and academia to discuss current and future challenges facing energy markets and policymakers.
+The conference attracts U.S. and international attendees with presentations and round-table discussions featuring Dr. Ernest Moniz, Secretary of Energy, Dr. Lawrence H. Summers, former Director of the National Economic Council, Lisa P. Jackson, former Administrator, U.S. Environmental Protection Agency, data visualization guru Hans Rosling, Alaska Senator Lisa Murkowski and many other distinguished speakers.

 Performing independent expert reviews